UCSC-CSE-183-02/class-code/assignment3/README.md

 Thus, you will need the following controllers:

 - `index` : to display the table
 - `add` : to add a new entry.
-- `edit<id>` : to edit an entry.
+- `edit<id>` : to edit and entry.
 Check that the entry belongs to the user editing it!
 Do not let a user edit entries belonging to other users!
 - `inc/<id>` : to increment the count of an entry.

 You should use the starting code homework3_starter.